HenrikSamuelsson/c-how-to-program-8th-global/README.md

 ## About the Exercise Solutions

 The book includes exercises and this repository holds solutions to some of these.
-The solutions are written by ordinary readers of the book and not associated with the book authors or the publisher.
+The solutions are written by ordinary readers of the book, there is no association with the book authors or the publisher.

 The end goal is to have a complete set of high quality solutions.